welremco/Group3QuantumOneClassSVMs/README.md

 Variational Quantum One Class Classifier, including our artificial data generation and our experiments with different hyperparameter settings.

-* pennylaneLib-VQE-Dataset1.ipynb contains our implementation of a Variational Quantum Classifier.
+* pennylaneLib-VQE.ipynb contains our implementation of a Variational Quantum Classifier.

-* results/results.ipynb contains plots with our results from experiments on our artificial datasets.
+* results.ipynb contains plots with our results from experiments on our artificial datasets.

-* datasets is a pickle file with our artificial data, used in our Algorithm 1 and 2 notebooks.
+* datasets is a pickle file with our artificial data, used in our Algorithm 1 and 2 as well as the VQC notebooks.

 * cern_data contains json files with data from the CERN ghost track reconstruction.